 4. Resolution of Student Grievances with Members of the Faculty (Voted by the Faculty, May 1995)

 (1) The Committee on Adjudication (Selection, term of office, and function).
 The Committee on Adjudication consists of eight members of the faculty, serving three year terms, staggered to ensure continuity.
-Nominations are made by the Committee of Six, but additional nominations may be made from the floor during the faculty meeting at which the members of this committee are elected by a majority of those present and voting.
+Nominations are made by the Faculty Executive Committee, but additional nominations may be made from the floor during the faculty meeting at which the members of this committee are elected by a majority of those present and voting.
 The Committee on Adjudication annually chooses its own chair.

 Upon receipt of a petition of grievance, the entire Committee of Adjudication shall determine whether the petition merits a formal hearing, though committee members who have a substantial or conflicting interest in the case shall neither vote on this question nor serve on the Hearing Board should one be named.
 Where it is determined that a petition should be heard, the Committee on Adjudication shall name three of its members to a Hearing Board to hear the case.
 In special circumstances, particularly where considerations of caseload or conflict of interest are involved, the Committee on Adjudication may make substitute appointments to a Hearing Board from the faculty at large.
 Each Hearing Board shall choose its own chair.